 Get Help From Our West Palm Beach, FL Business Lawyers Today

 At Pike & Lustig, LLP, our Florida commercial law attorneys have the skills and experience needed to handle the full range of physician practice management issues, including the buying and selling a dental practice.
 To learn more about what we can do for you, please contact us today for a confidential initial consultation.
-We have law offices in West Palm Beach and Miami and we represent medical practitioners throughout Southeast Florida.
+We have law offices in West Palm Beach, Wellington and Miami and we represent medical practitioners throughout Southeast Florida.